angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-Again, one can determine the number of launches for the SDC's solar panels by computing the ratio of the desired and iROSA packing densities (using the optimistic 128 m²/m³ requirement):
+Again, one can determine the number of launches for the SDC's solar panels by computing the ratio of the desired and iROSA packing densities.
+At 0.49, this is well under a single Starship launch.
-$$
-N_{launches,volume} = \frac{128}{258.78} = 0.49 \approx 1 \text{ launch}

-$$

-At 0.49, this indicates less than one launch is needed based on volume alone.
 ### Mass-based launch numbers

 While the packing density analysis suggested favorable volumetric efficiency for iROSA technology, the mass constraint presents a secondary limitation that requires careful examination.
 Each iROSA unit has a documented mass of 340 kg and deploys 109.8 m² of active solar collection area yielding a mass density for modern roll-out solar technology: